-Celebrating UC Alumni Nurses
+Celebrating UC Alumni During Nurses Week

 As Dean, I am proud to recognize the vital role nurses play in every corner of our health care system.
 With over 5.4 million registered nurses across the United States, nursing is not only the largest segment of the health care workforce — it is also among the most impactful.
 Nurses lead in clinical care, champion health equity, educate future professionals, and drive research and innovation that shape the future of health care.